- 2 cups boiling water

 - 2 to 3 teaspoons green food coloring, optional

 - In a large bowl, combine the water, sugar, gelatin and Kool-Aid mix; stir until sugar is dissolved.
 Add watermelon juice.
 Fill each mold or cup with 3 tablespoons watermelon mixture.
 Freeze until almost slushy, about 1 hour.
 Sprinkle with chocolate chips.
 Top with holders or insert sticks into cups.
 Freeze.

-- In a small bowl, combine limeade and, if desired, food coloring.
-If using freezer molds, remove holders.
-If using paper cups, remove foil.
+- In a small bowl, combine limeade and food coloring if desired.
+If using Popsicle molds, remove holders.
 Pour limeade mixture over tops.
 Return holders.
 Freeze completely.
 Yield: 28 pops.

 Reviews forCool Watermelon Pops